MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/download-email-chat-transcripts.md

 [!INCLUDE[cc-use-with-omnichannel](../../includes/cc-use-with-omnichannel.md)]

-Chat for Dynamics 365 Customer Service allows customers to download and/or email a copy of their chat transcripts with an agent when enabled by an admin.
-When download/email options are enabled by admin, customers can request a copy of their chat transcript at any time during a chat session, and will be reminded at the end of the conversation to request a transcript.
-Icon buttons at the bottom of the live chat widget allows the customer to initiate an email or download a copy of their chat transcript, which is sent once the chat ends.
+Chat for Dynamics 365 Customer Service allows customers to download and/or email a copy of their chat transcripts.
+When download/email options are enabled by admin, customers can request a copy of their chat transcript at any time during a chat session and will be reminded at the end of the conversation to request a transcript.
+Icon buttons at the bottom of the live chat widget allow the customer to initiate an email or download a copy of their chat transcript, which is sent once the chat ends.

-Customer can elect to download and/or email a copy of their chat transcript conversation directly from the live chat window when prompted by either:
+Customers can elect to download and/or email a copy of their chat transcript conversation directly from the live chat window when prompted by either:

 1. Download Transcripts